checkout/checkout-sdk-java/README.md

 # Checkout.com Java SDK
 Built with Java 8 and Gradle 5

+See https://api-reference.checkout.com/ for the API docs on which this SDK is based.

 ## How to use

 #### Importing from Maven Central